 RetinalGenix Technologies Inc. (the "Company"), a Delaware corporation, was formed in November 2017 by Sanovas Ophthalmology, LLC ("Sanovas Ophthalmology"), a majority owned subsidiary of Sanovas Inc. ("Sanovas"), a privately held research and development incubator.
-At December 31, 2021, Sanovas Ophthalmology owned a majority of the outstanding stock of the Company.
-During the years ended December 31, 2021 and 2020, substantially all of the operations of the Company were conducted by Sanovas, who invoices the Company for costs and expenses paid for on behalf of the Company and costs allocated to the Company for services performed on behalf of the Company.
+During the years ended December 31, 2022 and December 31, 2021, a substantial portion of the operations of the Company were conducted by Sanovas, who invoices the Company for costs and expenses paid for on behalf of the Company and costs and expenses allocated to the Company for services performed on behalf of the Company.

-The Company was formed to develop technologies to diagnose and treat optical disorders.
+The Company was formed to develop technologies to diagnose and treat ophthalmic disorders.
 The Company sublicensed certain technology initially developed by Sanovas from Sanovas Ophthalmology - See Note C. Since 2018, the Company has been developing its screening device and home monitoring and physician alert system.